Commonwealth v. Wasson: Factual background

 Jeffrey Wasson, a 23-year-old nursing student, was arrested in 1986 and charged with solicitation of same-sex sodomy as the result of an undercover sting operation conducted by the Lexington police.
 The police selected an area and conversed with men to see if they would be solicited for sex under the 1974 statute defining fourth degree sodomy as actual or solicitation of consensual sodomy.
 As Wasson left The Bar Complex, a Lexington gay bar, to walk to his car, an undercover officer engaged Wasson in the parking lot and taped approximately 20 minutes of a conversation with Wasson.
 Near the end of the conversation Wasson invited the officer to come home with him.
 When prodded for details, Wasson suggested sexual activities that violated the Kentucky statute prohibiting homosexual activity.
 Wasson was one of 29 men arrested during this police sting, along with notable later gay rights activists like Brandon DeSiata.
 Rather than paying the fine, he sought legal representation to contest the law.
 In its recitation of the facts, the Kentucky Supreme Court noted that there "was no suggestion that sexual activity would occur anyplace other than in the privacy of Wasson's home.
 The sexual activity was intended to have been between consenting adults.
 No money was offered or solicited."

-Judge Khalid in the initial trial court, Fayette District Court, dismissed the charges holding that the law was unconstitutional.
+Judge Lewis Paisley in the initial trial court, Fayette District Court, dismissed the charges holding that the law was unconstitutional.
 Upon appeal, the Fayette Circuit Court reached the same conclusion.
 The Commonwealth appealed that decision.
 The Kentucky Supreme Court granted a transfer, bypassing the Kentucky Court of Appeals.